30 Things You Shouldn't Do When the Weather Gets Colder

 The Centers for Disease Control and Prevention says everyone over age 6 months should get an annual flu vaccine, and people over 50 are a priority group.
 Have you gotten yours this year?

-The Remedy Rx: Talk to your doctor about getting vaccinated against the flu.
+The Rx: Talk to your doctor about getting vaccinated against the flu.
 Ask if you're due for any other recommended vaccines, including those for pneumonia, whooping cough and shingles.

 Forget to Hydrate